IsabelBody/resume/README.md

 If you prefer online editing:
 1. Go to https://www.overleaf.com
-2. Upload all files (resume.tex, russell.cls, cv/, fonts/, profile.png)
+2. Upload all files (resume.tex, cv/, fonts/, profile.png)
 3. Set compiler to XeLaTeX (Menu → Compiler)
 4. Compile and edit online